 Part of the reason you’ll have to be good about record-keeping is if you ever get audited or looked at by the IRS.
 While it’s not exactly likely, it might happen, and you don’t want to get caught in a bad situation.

-Speaking of the IRS, most of your earnings will be paid as a gross sum, not net.
-This means that you will be in charge of paying taxes, either annually or quarterly.
-We highly recommend the latter route, mainly because you might have gaps between jobs, and you don’t want to wind up spending money that’s earmarked for taxes.
+Speaking of the IRS, most of your earnings will be paid as a gross sum, not net (aka 1099 income).
+This means that you will be in charge of paying taxes, annually (your usual year-end tax filing) and quarterly (known as quarterly estimates).
+You should get in the habit of setting aside a certain amount of income with each paycheck to cover your quarterly taxes.
 Paying as you go ensures that you don’t get a nasty bill at the end of the year.

 Talk with a Professional Accountant and a Financial Planner